StrikeVaults/FalconOne/README.md

 - Upload the Zip file on your Web Server Public directory
 - Unzip the FolconOne Lite uploaded file
-- Customize index.html and CSS Styles files according to your trapping scenario
+- Customize index.php and CSS Styles files according to your trapping scenario

 ## 6. Usage